 RESTORATIVE LAW ENFORCEMENT

-C4RJ currently accepts juvenile and adult referrals from the police departments of Acton, Arlington, Bedford, Boxborough, Burlington, Cambridge, Carlisle, Concord, Groton, Hudson, Lexington, Lincoln, Littleton, Maynard, Newton, Stow, Sudbury, Wayland, Wellesley, and Winchester, as well as the Middlesex District Attorney's Diversion Programs.
+C4RJ currently accepts juvenile and adult referrals from the police departments of Acton, Arlington, Bedford, Boxborough, Burlington, Cambridge, Carlisle, Concord, Groton, Hudson, Lexington, Lincoln, Littleton, Maynard, Newton, Stow, Sudbury, Wayland, Wellesley, Weston, Winchester, and Winthrop, as well as the District Attorneys of Middlesex and Suffolk counties.

 Victims and offenders don’t live in isolation or in some confined municipal area.
 They’re active, connected parts of our communities.
 They attend school, work, and play in our neighborhoods.
 When it comes to a crime that disrupts the life of a victim, offender and loved ones, a community is also affected.